Unmasking the 'tar' Command: Your Linux File Management Ally

 # To extract a tar.bz2 file

-Having run through some examples of the 'tar' command use, a video tutorial awaits to demonstrate these commands in real-time.
+Now that we've gone through some examples of how to use the 'tar' command, let's watch a video tutorial to see these commands in action.

 The video tutorial provided a step-by-step guide on how to use the 'tar' command in real-time scenarios.
 Now, let's move on to the practical applications of the 'tar' command in Linux.